gmawdo/graymamba/README.md

 Basic Commands
 --------------

- - Create a File:
+ - Create a File:<br>
  To create a file, use the standard NFS commands.
 The filesystem will automatically disassemble the file contents into secret shares.

-- Read a File:
+- Read a File:<br>
 To read a file, use the standard NFS commands.
 The filesystem will reassemble the secret shares to reconstruct the file contents.

-- Log Management:
-Logs are automatically pushed to the Kafka broker.
-Use Kafka tools to manage and analyze logs.

 Provenance Tracking
 -------------------

- - Event Tracking:
+ - Event Tracking:<br>
    Disassembly and reassembly events are automatically sent to the Polkadot/Aleph Zero blockchain.
-   Use blockchain explorer tools to view the provenance records.
+    - Use blockchain explorer tools to view the provenance records.

 Git Interception
 ----------------

  - Fast Cloning:
    The filesystem intercepts Git clone operations to disassemble repository data into secret shares, enhancing the cloning speed and security.
-   Clone a large repository as usual with Git.
+    - Clone a large repository as usual with Git.
 The filesystem will handle the disassembly and reassembly processes in the background.

 Security
 --------

- - Data Security:
+ - Data Security:<br>
    File contents are secured using Shamir Secret Sharing, ensuring that data is split into multiple shares and requires a threshold number of shares to reconstruct.
- - Integrity and Traceability:
+ - Integrity and Traceability:<br>
    Provenance tracking using blockchain ensures that all file operations are recorded in a tamper-proof manner.

 Contact